andrealopezpalomeque/viaje-grupo/README.md

 npm run install:all
 ```

-This will install dependencies for both client and server.
+This installs dependencies for both client and server.

 ### 2. Configure Environment Variables